NU-CUCIS/ElemNet/elemnet/README.md

 * `sample`: A sample run folder that contains running configuration and the ElemNet trained using random split of training-data/oqmd_all-22Mar18.csv.
-The 'sample_model' can be used for transfer learning.
+The 'sample_model' can be used for transfer learning to replicate the results in paper [2].

 * `make_prediction.ipynb`: Jupyter notebook that illustrates how to make predictions using the trained ElemNet model from paper [1].